Once you have created your shipping rules, you can test your existing orders to see which of your shipping rules would apply postage to them.

 When you have added your item criteria, click the ‘Test shipping rules button’ to display the results.

-The results section displays a breakdown of each of the chosen criteria, and whether the would be applied to the order you have tested.
+The results section displays a breakdown of each of the chosen criteria, and if the rule would be applied to the order you have tested.
 A green tick indicates the order matches the criteria for that rule, and a red cross indicates that it does not.

 In our example, the rule ‘Second Class Standard’ is the only rule that matches the order criteria, because there are green ticks across the entire row.
 There is at least one cross for each of the other shipping rules, and so they will not be applied to the order.